nordeck/jitsi-multiple-ui/docs/custom-index-pages.md

 ...
 ```

-Most critical one is `config.js` that determines most of the runtime features.
+Most critical one is `config.js` which sets most of the runtime features.